Table of Contents

-Since the specifics on the appointment businesses are connected to different agents – managers, employees and clients – the user role feature becomes really crucial for the people management tasks.
+Since the specifics of the appointment businesses are connected to different agents – managers, employees, and clients – the user role feature becomes really crucial for the people management tasks.

 This functionality allows you to assign different ‘roles’ to your staff members who use the website, thus giving them specific capabilities granted to their role.